AndresDrimer/libertad/README.md

 - sort cards by absolute number: DONE

-- user - cards: method to add cards to collection
+- user - cards: method to add cards to collection: DONE

 - Ui design: DONE

+-correct numeration: DONE
 ---

 FOR NEXT VERSION
+- it has a slow perfomance having to refresh page every time a cards is being clicked, maybe there is another way to do it

+-mejorar login page, para atender el caso de login incorrecto

 - update username:
 https://www.youtube.com/watch?v=bkUmN9TH_hQ&t=6s
 min 21:48

 1) add toasts

 2) add a tiny celebration each time you complete one team, and a bigger one when completing full collection

 3) add a Row with previous libertadores champions sorted by year

-4) add sounds
+4) add sounds: BACKGROUND SOUND may not be good...